All Products

 value: "/etc/ilogtail/conf/${your_region_config}/ilogtail_config.json"

-# Enable full drain mode to ensure all logs are sent when the pod stops
+# Enable full drain mode to send all logs when the pod stops.

 - name: enable_full_drain_mode